o-k-a-y/QuackChat-Frontend/README.md

 ### Add friends
 Add other users to send media to.
 ### Take picture with camera
-Use the front and back facing camera to take pictures.
+Use the phone's camera to take pictures.
 ### Take video with camera
-Use the front and back facing camera to take videos.
+Use the phone's camera to take videos.
 ### Send media to friends
 Use the pictures and videos taken to directly send to friends.